1979 Tampa Bay Buccaneers season: Week 2: at Baltimore Colts

-Week 3
+Week 3: at Green Bay Packers

 After spending the first quarter making futile attempts at running through the middle of the Packer defense, the Buccaneers sent Jerry Eckwood around the left end for a 40-yard touchdown run.
 Eckwood ran for 99 yards, while Ricky Bell added another 97 on the way to a team-record 235 rushing yards.

-Week 4
+Week 4: vs. Los Angeles Rams

 Jim Youngblood, who had been in on the sack that broke Doug Williams' jaw the previous season, returned an early interception for a touchdown and a 6–0 lead.
 Shortly thereafter, Bill Kollar recovered a Lawrence McCutcheon fumble at the Rams 27-yard line, leading to a 15-yard touchdown reception by Larry Mucker.
 Neil O'Donoghue's extra point gave the Buccaneers the lead for good.
 The Buccaneers further added a 5-yard touchdown run by Ricky Bell and a 29-yard scoring pass to Jimmie Giles, all before the end of the second quarter.
 The Rams failed to cross midfield at all in the second half, and were held to only 97 yards passing on 35 attempts.
 McKay, familiar with Rams quarterback Pat Haden from having coached him at USC, tailored the defensive gameplan towards him.

-Week 5
+Week 5: at Chicago Bears

 A 65-yard screen pass from Vince Evans to Walter Payton gave the Bears a 13–10 lead.
 The Buccaneers answered that with a drive that ended with an eight-yard touchdown reception by Isaac Hagins.
 This score, with 5:08 left in the game, put the Buccaneers ahead of the Bears and left them as the only remaining undefeated team in the league.
 It was the third consecutive loss for the Bears.
 Jerry Eckwood also contributed a 61-yard touchdown run, the longest running play in Buccaneers history to that point.
 A broken wrist suffered in this game would contribute to Eckwood's diminished performance later in the season.